 GSA Child Care has developed a Provider Emergency Preparedness Toolbox and Let's Be Ready Tips to help providers develop and evaluate their emergency preparedness plans.
 These tools facilitate a deeper look and understanding of the nature of potential emergencies, and what actions a child care center must consider if emergencies do occur.
 Life safety, communication, efficiency, and roles and responsibilities are critical components to enhancing the security and preparedness of all occupants- big and little.

 Practice, practice, practice

 There are several apps available to warn of danger and help keep you safe.
 FEMA’s official app for disaster information provides an interactive checklist for emergency kits, a section to plan emergency meeting locations, and a map with FEMA Disaster Recovery Center locations.
 Also, the American Red Cross has several free apps including one that monitors storm conditions and provides preparedness and step-by-step instructions on what to do before, during, and after a hurricane.
-Other apps include First Aid and Shelter Finder.
+Other apps include First Aid and Severe Weather.